12 Best Issue Tracking Software in 2026

 Best for: Project management and software development.

-YouTrack is a multi-team PM suite that devs can use for product development and issue tracking.
+YouTrack is a multi-team PM suite that developers can use for product development and issue tracking.

 Key features:

-• Configurable dashboards, multiple support channels, and loads more!
+- Configurable dashboards, multiple support channels, and time tracking built in.

 Pros: Ideal if you’re also using other JetBrains products.